rennaMAhcuS/Maze/README.md

 ### Customisations in the Game

-A list of all the special customisations implemented in the game:
+A list of all the special customizations implemented in the game:

 - Animation when the player moves.
 - Dynamic Background of the Main Menu.